playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ---
 {
   title: "Dependency Injection",
-  description: "Passing around props sucks.
-They're trivial get out of sync and easy to forget to pass.
+  description: "Passing around props suck.
+They're repetitive, get out of sync, and are easy to forget to pass.
 What if there was a better way to pass data between different parts of your app?",
   published: "2023-01-01T22:12:03.284Z",
   authors: ["crutchcorn"],
   tags: ["react", "angular", "vue", "webdev"],